mhuerta23/Early-Portfolio/README.md

 # Early-Portfolio
-changed it on 2-9-2016. added a email button.
+changed it on 2-9-2016. added a email button and a favicon